The Overview Rivals Become Partners What happens when two companies competing against each other end…

 Having thoroughly investigated Agile methodologies and settled on SAFe® as the framework that held the most promise for real sustainable change, the organization’s leadership gave the green light to a pilot program in the Personal Insurance (PI) line of business.
 PI wanted to address legacy technology limitations on their Agent Quote and Issuance System (AQIS), and they would use Agile development to do so.

-In the latter half of 2017, PRS business and IT executives drafted goals for the initiative which evolved into a prioritized epic list.
-Prior to the first Program Increment (PI) planning session, scheduled for July 2018, recurring meetings were established with the product management (PM) team to decompose and refine the top three epics into a prioritized program backlog of 15 to 20 features.
+PRS business and IT executives drafted goals for the initiative which evolved into a prioritized epic list.
+Prior to the first Program Increment (PI) planning session, recurring meetings were established with the product management (PM) team to decompose and refine the top three epics into a prioritized program backlog of 15 to 20 features.
 Those recurring PM meetings continue to this day, constantly creating, refining, and prioritizing features in the backlog.

 The First Agile Release Train Pulls Out of the Station